SAP-archive/teched2020-DAT262/exercises/dd2/README.md

 4. An RFC or Websocket RFC connection has been created in the Connection Manager.
 5. Whitelisting of operators and data objects (tables, views, etc.) in the S/4HANA system (see SAP Note [2831756](https://launchpad.support.sap.com/#/notes/2831756))

-The ABAP Pipeline Engine is supported starting from the following releases (you can also run this scenario with a SAP Business Suite system, but then it is required to install the (non-modifying) DMIS add-on on that system.)
-Please also consult the most up-to-date Availability Matrix.<br>
+The ABAP Pipeline Engine is supported starting from the following releases (you can also run this scenario with a SAP Business Suite system, but then it is required to install the (non-modifying) DMIS add-on on that system.)<br>
 ABAP Edition | Minimum version | Recommended Version
 ------------ | --------------- | -------------------
 S/4HANA on Premise | OP1909 + Note 2873666 |
 S/4HANA Cloud | CE2002 |
 Netweaver < 7.52 (ECC, BW, SRM, ...) | Add-On DMIS 2011 SP17 + Note 2857333 or 2857334 | Add-On DMIS 2011 SP18
 Netweaver >= 7.52 (ECC, BW, SRM, ...) | Add-On DMIS 2018 SP02 + Note 2845347 | Add-On DMIS 2018 SP03
+> Note:
+> Please also consult the most up-to-date Availability Matrix.

 <br>ABAP Operators are created in the ABAP System by implementing the BAdI: `BADI_DHAPE_ENGINE_OPERATOR`.<br>
 The BAdI implementation consists of a class with **two methods** that must be redefined.
 It is recommended that the BAdI implementation extends the abstract class